hn/seagate-blackarmor-nas/README.md

 ```

 Proceed with Debian installation as usual (configure RAID, select packages, ...).
 Ignore the `No installable kernel was found` and `No boot loader installed` warnings (`Continue without installing a kernel?`=`Yes` and `Continue`), but do not reboot yet!

+### Special note for NAS110 and NAS220

+It is possible to install Debian 11 on a NAS110 or NAS220, but during the installation
+process a `low memory` warning is displayed.
+It *seems* safe to ignore this warning.
+During the installation process you have to manually load the installer
+components `sata-modules-*-marvell-di`, `partman-ext3`, `partman-auto` and
+`parted-udeb` into the installer via the menu item `Download installer components`.

+When installing Debian 9 or 10 (default for NAS110 and NAS220), this warning does not occur.

 ### Finishing Debian installation